 Riot (formerly known as Vector) is a Matrix web client built using the Matrix React SDK.

-Riot is officially supported on the web in modern versions of Chrome, Firefox, and Safari.
-Other browsers may work, however official support is not provided.
+Riot is officially supported on the web in the last 2 major versions of Chrome, Firefox, and Safari.
+For Riot on Desktop (electron), only the officially published app is supported.
+Other browsers and packages may work, however official support is not provided.
 For accessing Riot on an Android or iOS device, check out riot-android and riot-ios - riot-web does not support mobile devices.

 The easiest way to test Riot is to just use the hosted copy at https://riot.im/app.